-Earthquake: An earthquake is shaking on Earth's surface, caused by sudden movement in Earth's crust.
+Earthquake: An earthquake is a shaking of the Earth's surface, caused by sudden movement in the Earth's crust.
 This crust is made up of many pieces called tectonic plates.
 Faults are associated with, or form, the boundaries between these plates.
-In an active fault, the pieces of Earth's crust along the fault move over time.
-The moving rocks can cause earthquakes.The tower collapsed during the earthquake.
+In an active fault, the pieces of the Earth's crust along the fault move over time.
+The moving pieces can cause earthquakes.The tower collapsed during the earthquake.

 Effigy: An effigy is a sculture or model of a person or animal.
 A small stone effigy of an elephant seal was found in a redwood box cache on San Nicolas Island.